-During normal operation, the UPS would be regulating the incoming utility mains supply, often by a transformer tap changing circuit, against ‘spikes’ and ‘brownouts’.
-Should the utility mains supply deviate outside the limits set in the UPS for correct regulation, the UPS would switch the output to its inverter and run on battery until either the utility mains returns within the preset operating tolerance of the UPS or the battery falls to its lower safe operating limit.
+During normal operation, the UPS would be regulating the incoming utility mains supply.
+Often by a transformer tap changing circuit, against ‘spikes’ and ‘brownouts’.
+Should the utility mains supply deviate outside the limits set for correct regulation, the UPS would switch the output to its inverter.
+Running on battery until either the utility mains returns within the preset operating tolerance of the UPS or the battery falls to its lower safe operating limit.

 Just a power source in the event of losing the utility mains supply.
 Equally, UPS Power Solutions would be suitable for running smoke exhaust fans within a building.
-In the event of fire the utility mains supply will be turned off, and therefore the UPS Power Solution is ideal for running fans to clear the area of smoke.
+In the event of fire the utility- mains supply will be turned off.
+Therefore, the UPS Power Solution is ideal for running fans to clear the area of smoke.

-Limitation is governed by the battery autonomy and is suitable where the equipment it is supporting can be shutdown safely before the end of autonomy, or where the requirement is for a short-term supply to operate vital equipment under controlled conditions.
+Limitation is governed by the battery autonomy.
+It is suitable where the equipment it is supporting can be shutdown safely before the end of autonomy.
+Alternatively, where the requirement is for a short-term supply to operate vital equipment under controlled conditions.